 [She says that this was two years before starting at HC Clements in The Runaway Bride.]

 There is a fight in a Bromley nightclub at a fancy dress night.
 One of the participants is dressed as a caveman.
 Rumours say that the caveman stinks and is probably a drunk, a drug addict, and a tramp.
-He is taken to Southam Hospital, and is the cause of an E-Bola scare, which causes the hospital to be evacuted.
+He is taken to Southam Hospital and is the cause of an E-Bola scare, which causes the hospital to be evacuted.
 Over the next month, two men called Das Dimitru and Jack Harkness rent a flat in London.
 Jack disappears when the month is up, but Das gets a job as a builder and gets engaged to a girl called Anna Marie O'Grady.

-[The year is given on page 9.]
+[The year is given in a caption (p.
+9).]

 Klebanov decommissions the missiles on the St Petersburg submarine in Novrosk, or so he says.

 [This was "last year" in The Deviant Strain (p.
 226-228).]

 A spacecraft crashes in the Thames, Central London, damaging the Westminster Clock Tower in the process.
 There is a national state of emergency declared, and flights are grounded in the USA.
 The Prime Minister is unavailable for comment, and a body is brought ashore and taken to the mortuary at Albion hospital.
 There are at least 3 assaults on people falsely accused of being aliens.
 Elton Pope is one of the people who witnesses the spaceship flying overhead.

 [It is repeatedly said to have been a year since Rose, and one of Jackie's missing posters says that the date of Rose's disappearance was the 6th of March 2005.
 The UNIT website dates Rose tp 28th March 2005, though it also gives a date of 10th March 2005 for the virus Mickey releases at the end of the next episode.
 Elton's presence is seen in Love & Monsters.]